Click on the question to see the answer.

 There are two options available to a Notary whose seal has been lost or stolen:

-1. The notary may continue to use their Notary Commission and have a new seal made.
+- The notary may continue to use their Notary Commission and have a new seal made.
 The seal can be identical to the original or it may be a different type.
-The new seal impression would have to be recorded with the Office of the Secretary of State.
-To record your new seal, please complete a Notary Change Form(Effective 12/6/2017).
+The new seal impression needs to be recorded with the Office of the Secretary of State.
+To record your new seal, please complete a Notary Change Form(Effective 07/01/2024).

-2. The Notary may request that the Secretary of State cancel their present Notary Commission and ask that a new commission with a different expiration date be issued.
+- The Notary may request in writing, that the Secretary of State cancel their present Notary Commission and ask that a new commission with a different expiration date be issued.
 The Notary would have to follow the Notary Public application procedure.
-You can find a copy of the application here(Effective 10/8/2018).
+You can find a copy of the application here(Effective 07/01/2024).

 13. Can I use two stamps/seals?